bt3gl/building_blog/content/web_vulnerabilities.md

 ## Cross-site Scripting (XSS)

 XSS is caused by **insufficient input validation or output escaping**.
-This can allow an attacker to insert HTML markup or scripts in a vulnerable website.
+This vulnerability can allow an attacker to insert HTML markup or scripts in a vulnerable website.
 The injected code will have plenty of access in this site, and in many cases, to the HTTP cookies stored by the client.

 HTML has five characters that are reserved: